SinceOctober/CS61A_Fall_2020/README.md

 Let There Be Light

-This repo contains all labs, homeworks, and projects.
+This repo will contain all labs, homeworks, and projects.
 Under construction now.

 # Course Overview